American Rescue Plan Act (ARPA)

 The BOCC and ARPA Steering Committee appointed three ARPA Working Groups in December 2021, comprised of community members that understand the diverse interests of Boulder County and can speak first-hand to the needs of those most impacted by COVID-19, moving into the next phase of community engagement and planning.
 Members were appointed in the three working group focus areas of: Economic Challenges, Housing Affordability, and Mental Health and Social Resilience.
 Working Groups met from February to May 2022, drawing from educational and informative workshops, subject matter experts, the needs and ideas of community members, Treasury guidelines for ARPA and the ARPA framework to promote equitable outcomes, and more.
 The recordings of these meetings are posted on the ARPA website.

 Each of the working groups included a community partner and County department head as co-leads, with a County Commissioner as sponsor to support the process.
 Working groups added additional members in subcommittees or as advisors to draw from lived and subject matter expertise and experience in the community.
-Please follow the link for detailed information on the structure, roles, and responsibilities of each one the working groups and its members.
+Click on the tab: ARPA Working Groups Descriptions below for detailed information on the structure, roles, and responsibilities of each one the working groups and its members.

 Working Groups proposed recommendations to the BOCC in May 2022 that support ARPA investments in each of the three focus areas for a total of approximately $46 million in funding.
 Phase 2 projects were approved at business meetings in June and August 2022